michaeluno/amazon-auto-links/template/list/readme.txt

 == Change log ==

+= 1.2.17 =
+- Added rules for the discount element.

 = 1.2.15 =
 - Used .amazon-auto-links-widget instead of the .widget and .widget-area selectors for layouts in widgets.